myarichuk/Memory-Leak-Investigation-Workshop/README.md

-# Memory-Leak-Investigation-Workshop
+# Workshop for memory leak investigation
-A repository with code for hands-on excercises of memory leak investigation workshop.
+A repository with code for demos/hands-on excercises of memory leak investigation workshop.
 Here you will find "mystery" apps that contain some sort of memory management related issue.

 ### Getting started